 100% of our students transitioned on time from 8th to 9th and from 9th to 10th grade.

 No Publicolor student dropped out of school in 2016-2017, while the NYC dropout rate was 9.5% for minority peers in 2017.

-Publicolor had a 96% on-time high school graduation rate in 2017 vs. 66% of their peers at NYC public.
+100% on-time high school graduation rate vs. 64% of their peers at NYC public.

-Publicolor has 98% first-year college retention rate for graduates vs. 66% at CUNY citywide
+100% first-year college retention rate for Publicolor graduates vs. 63% at CUNY school.

 85% of our 2017 students graduated high school college-ready, not requiring remedial classes in their first year of college, vs. 19% of their school peers.

 Over 25,000 corporate, community and college volunteers were engaged in painting public schools alongside our students, and tutoring and mentoring them since 1996.